ttiny/deploy/examples/tutorial/README.md

 Deploy baby step tutorial
 =========================
 This tutorial goes though the whole app deployment lifecycle.
-It goes through the steps but doesn't ellaborate very much on each step, its purpose is to show the whole picture.
+It goes through the steps but doesn't elaborate very much on each step, its purpose is to show the whole picture.
 One should seek additional information elsewhere.
 Basic knowledge of Docker and related is assumed.
 If you need help with that refer to the official Docker tutorials.